Xina Giatas is a wardrobe stylist, fashion consultant and editor known for her passion for pop culture and period

 Having immersed herself in fashion history and anthropology for nearly two decades, Xina has gained recognition for bringing time-honored looks back to life by refreshing them with a breath of modern air.

-Raised in Providence, Rhode Island, Xina was exposed at a very young age to the art world.
-As a classically trained ballet and tap dancer, she was constantly engrossed in the customs of the old world, authentic music, glamorous costumes, traditional lessons and complex performances that paid homage to the most creative artists of years gone by.
+Raised in Providence, Rhode Island, Xina was exposed at a very young age to the art sphere.
+As a classically trained ballet and tap dancer, she was constantly engrossed in the customs of the old world, authentic music, glamorous costumes, traditional lessons and complex performances that paid tribute to the most creative artists of years gone by.

-Xina’s love affair with photography, fashion, music and subculture brought her to the Fashion Institute of Technology in New York City.
+Xina’s love affair with photography, fashion, music and subculture brought her to the Fashion Institute of Technology in New York City in 2005.
 She completed her higher education at FIT with a degree in Fashion Photography and a certificate in Wardrobe Styling.

 Subsequently, Xina began her career as an assistant at Gravure Magazine, a limited edition semiannual fashion journal.
-Within two years she was promoted to associate fashion editor.
-Meanwhile, she sought to diversify her experience, becoming a fixture backstage at New York City’s Fashion Week as a dresser supervisor as well as undertaking assignments as a freelance stylist, merging both editorial and commercial projects.
+She quickly was promoted to associate fashion editor.

 Determined to gain insight regarding the value and functionality of personal style and its lasting effects on others, Xina volunteered for two years as the secretary of the Tri-State Chapter of the Association of Image Consultants International.
-Working closely with teams of image consultants worldwide taught her the importance of the abiding contribution that a polished wardrobe can provide.
+Working closely with teams of image consultants worldwide taught her the importance of the abiding contribution and confidence that a polished, quality wardrobe can provide.
 This experience promoted Xina’s cultivation of a more refined and feminine personal look, which she is now known for.

 In addition to assorted industry ventures, Xina currently holds the role of fashion editor at Ponyboy Magazine, a publication paying homage to archival and vintage looks while chronicling the NYC music scene and its artists.